TRUST JIM TO:

 Defend women’s rights

 My first elected position was on the Wichita City Council.
 At that time, the anti-choice movement was extremely active in Wichita.
 Then, and still today, I voted to defend a woman’s right to make personal healthcare decisions.
 I have never wavered on this position, even when faced with pressure.

-The women of Kansas have had enough of politicians who treat them like second-class citizens.
-My record proves that I won’t stand in the way of a woman’s right to decide, with her doctor and family, what is in her best interest.
+The women of Kansas have had enough of politicians making healthcare decisions for them.
+My record proves that I won’t stand in the way of a woman’s right to decide, with her doctor and family, the healthcare choices that are best for her.

 Protect LGBT rights in Kansas

 None of our citizens should be cast aside because of who they love.

 Discrimination has no place in a state internationally known for being one of the most important battlegrounds in the fight for equality in the U.S.